rhylanbolt/developerdocs/README.md

 <hr>
 <h2>Q</h2>
 <h3>Query</h3>
 <p>In Smart Search, the text a user enters to search for content.
-Opti-X personalizes search results based on the query and user behavior.</p>
+Personalize personalizes search results based on the query and user behavior.</p>
 <hr>
 <h2>R</h2>
 <h3>Ranking</h3>